realityexpander/derivedStateOf_vs_Remember/README.md

 ## `derivedStateOf`
-- `derivedStateOf` is used to store a value that will not change across recompositions, and only change when the _RESULT_ of a calculation changes.
+- `derivedStateOf` is used to store a value that will not change across recompositions, and only change with a debounce, and onyl when the _RESULT_ of a calculation changes.
 - When the `key` is changed, a recomposition is not initiated unless the _RESULT_ of the calculation changes.
 - This is useful for optimizing changes in the UI, like for `LazyLists` needing to update after the user stops scrolling.